velvia/links/data_eng.md

 * Geospatial support varies
 * Tinkerpop and Gremlin is an old, mostly JVM-based standard for graph traversals but seems to be out of fashion and not much ongoing development, especially lacking is ML/AI support.
 * There are also solutions that aren't quite databases like [DataWalk](https://datawalk.com/neo4jalternative/)

+Overall what the graph world really needs is, instead of sticking everything into a giant GDBMS system, partitioning and federation, and composability -- think of it as a giant graph composed of subgraphs and even other DBMSes, Parquet files, data lakes/warehouses.

 * [YearOfTheGraph](https://yearofthegraph.xyz) - great resources site / newsletter about graph processing, graph ML, graph DBs, etc.